skaiii75/Ouranos/README.md

 The application consists of two main parts:

 1.  **Frontend:** A static web application (built with Preact) that runs entirely in the user's browser.
-It handles the user interface, file selection, and client-side media compression.
+It handles the user interface, file selection, client-side media compression, and file management actions.
 2.  **Backend (Cloudflare Worker):** A lightweight worker (`ouranos-worker/src/index.js`) that acts as a secure proxy between the frontend and your Cloudflare R2 buckets.
-It handles CORS, lists available buckets, lists folder structures, and streams file uploads directly to R2.
+It handles CORS, lists available buckets, lists files and folders, and performs actions like uploading and deleting objects.

 This architecture ensures that your Cloudflare credentials are never exposed to the client.